Summer: School breaks

 Schools and universities typically have a summer break to take advantage of the warmer weather and longer days.
 In almost all countries, children are out of school during this time of year for summer break, although dates vary.
-Many families will take holidays for a week or two over summer, particularly in Southern Hemisphere Western countries with statutory Christmas and New Year holidays.
+Many families will take holidays for a week or two over the summer, particularly in Southern Hemisphere Western countries with statutory Christmas and New Year holidays.

 In the United States, public schools usually end in late May in Memorial Day weekend, while colleges finish in early May.
-Public school traditionally resumes near Labor Day, while higher institutions often resume in mid-August.
+Schools often resume in mid-August.
+Note that school start and end dates vary significantly across the US.

 In England and Wales, school ends in mid-July and resumes again in early September.
-In Scotland, the summer holiday begins in late June and ends in mid-to late-August.
+In Scotland, the summer holiday begins in late June and ends in mid-to-late August.
 Similarly, in Canada the summer holiday starts on the last or second-last Friday in June and ends in late August or on the first Tuesday of September, with the exception of when that date falls before Labour Day, in which case, ends on the second Tuesday of the month.
-In Russia the summer holiday begins at the end of May and ends on 31 August.
+In Russia, the summer holiday begins at the end of May and ends on 31 August.

 In the Southern Hemisphere, school summer holiday dates include the major holidays of Christmas and New Year's Day.
 School summer holidays in Australia, New Zealand and South Africa begin in early December and end in early February, with dates varying between states.
 In South Africa, the new school year usually starts during the second week of January, thus aligning the academic year with the Calendar year.
 In India, school ends in late April and resumes in early or mid-June.
-In Cameroon and Nigeria, schools usually finish for summer vacation in mid-July and resume in the later weeks of September or the first week of October.
+In Cameroon and Nigeria, schools usually start a summer vacation in mid-July and resume in the later weeks of September or the first week of October.